-Given this background, it is crucial to examine the nexus among tourism, urbanisation, and $CO_2$ emissions in South Asia to ensure long term policy planning that will boost ecotourism, holistic urban planning, and sustainable economic growth preserving environmental quality.
-However, most of the existing literature either focuses on the bivariate relationships between tourism-urbanisation, urbanisation- $CO_2$ emissions and tourism- $CO_2$ emissions or overlooks the developing region.
+Given this background, it is crucial to examine the nexus among tourism, urbanisation, and CO2 emissions in South Asia to ensure long term policy planning that will boost ecotourism, holistic urban planning, and sustainable economic growth preserving environmental quality.
+However, most of the existing literature either focuses on the bivariate relationships between tourism-urbanisation, urbanisation-CO2 emissions and tourism-CO2 emissions or overlooks the developing region.

-Previously, only Satrovic and Muslija (2019) have studied the nexus between tourism, urbanisation, and $CO_2$ emissions in the top 10 tourist destinations using data over time period of 1995-2016.
+Previously, only Satrovic and Muslija (2019) have studied the nexus between tourism, urbanisation, and CO_2 emissions in the top 10 tourist destinations using data over time period of 1995-2016.
 By employing a panel Vector Auto Regression methodology, they reveal a negative relationship between urbanisation and tourism.
-They also find that urbanisation improves the environment's quality by reducing the $CO_2$ emissions in developed countries.
+They also find that urbanisation improves the environment's quality by reducing the CO_2 emissions in developed countries.
 It is expected that the citizens of the developed world are very much environmentally aware and prefer sustainable tourism, and their government's urban planning and tourism policies are in line to promote so.

-To our knowledge, in the South Asian context, only a few studies analysed the countryspecific relationship between tourism and $CO_2$ emission (Liu et al. 2019; Mishra et al. 2019) and urbanisation and $CO_2$ emission (Ali et al. 2019; Franco et al. 2017) in countryspecific studies.
-However, none of these studies focused on the tri-variate nexus among tourism, urbanisation, and $CO_2$ emission for the South Asian countries in a heterogeneity augmented panel framework.
+To our knowledge, in the South Asian context, only a few studies analysed the country-specific relationship between tourism and CO_2 emission (Liu et al. 2019; Mishra et al. 2019) and urbanisation and CO_2 emission (Ali et al. 2019; Franco et al. 2017) in country-specific studies.
+However, none of these studies focused on the tri-variate nexus among tourism, urbanisation, and CO_2 emission for the South Asian countries in a heterogeneity augmented panel framework.
 So, this paper has attempted to fill the research gap for policy reasons and add value to the existing literature.

-&lt;sup>1 Thrust industries are the leading industries that significantly drive economic growth in a particular country.
-Carrying capacity means the tourist spot's ability to offer tourism services without degrading the natural resources and socio-economic aspects.
+2 Carrying capacity means the tourist spot's ability to offer tourism services without degrading the natural resources and socio-economic aspects.